AdapTech-biz/Snoozie/README.md

 ## Self-Adapting
 Once you set your destination and desired arrival time **Snoozie** routinely checks the traffic report to see if the travel time changed since the alarm was oringinally set.
 If the travel time has become longer due to construction or accidents, **Snoozie** will adjust your alarm time so you still arrive at your desired time.
 And of course if the traffic reports indicates a smooth ride, **Snoozie** will push your alarm back for you.
 Allowing you to catch a few more Zzz's before starting your day!

+## Auto-complete Address Search
+Save time manually entering your destination address.
+Leveraging the power of Google Places API, **Snoozie** provides real-time address search results to users.